 Cocaine and Heroin: Addictive and Lethal

 While dangerous, cocaine and heroin are harmful for reasons different than those of alcohol and tobacco.
-Recent data suggests that roughly 16 percent of the American population over the age of 26 had used cocaine.
-Research suggests similarly low percentages of heroin users.
+Recent data suggests that roughly 16 percent of the American population over the age of 26 had used cocaine.3 Research suggests similarly low percentages of heroin users.
 Despite the low percentage of people who report using cocaine and heroin, both drugs are incredibly lethal.
 Thus, many individuals who use cocaine and heroin either combine them with other drugs or overdose.
 In addition, some individuals contract HIV/AIDS from injecting heroin.
 Users also sometimes couple their drug abuse with alcohol, and this may lead to death.

 Tobacco and Lung Cancer

 Similar to alcohol abuse, smoking is a difficult habit to moderate.
 Due to the addictive qualities of nicotine, many individuals are unable to quit smoking, despite their desire to do so.
-The longer an individual smokes, the more likely it is that he or she will continue to smoke as a stress relief and coping device.
+The longer an individual smokes, the more likely it is that he will continue to smoke as a stress relief and coping device.
 Similar to other addictive drugs, over time, smokers will require higher doses of nicotine in order to reap the same benefits.